edinburgh-napier/set09121/lectures/lecture16.md

 - And a number of transitions.
 	- A transition has a condition associated with it, e.g. 80%
 - We traverse the tree, starting at the root node, making decisions based on information, before arriving at a leaf.
-- Decision trees are used to diagnose problems and guide through options in different contexts
-    - E.g. call centres, support helplines, etc
-	- Windows troubleshooting: "try reinstalling windows"

 ---

 # Using Activity Diagrams

-- We have previously seen state diagrams used for modelling state machines
+- We have previously seen state diagrams used for modelling state machines.
 - We can undertake a similar approach with activity diagrams for decision trees.
 - Activity diagrams provide us with guarded transitions (edges)
     - The "guard" is simply a decision.